colab-coop/coopernetes/README.md

 1. Build the image, tag it with the repo name and the commit hash, and push it to the new ecr registry
 1. Create a database, if needed
 1. Write a chart for the app, in it's own git repo

+## Setting up CD for a new project:
+All deployment related files, including the chart, helmfile, and Dockfile, should all live in a folder called `.deploy` in the root of the repository.

+To deploy, simply launch the `coopernetes-deploy` container in CircleCI, and then call the `deploy.sh` script.
+This script does two things:
+1. Builds a docker image using the Dockerfile at `.deploy/Dockerfile` and the project root as the context.
+2. Calls `helfile apply .deploy/helmfile.yaml`.

+If you are using a custom chart for the project, we recommend putting it at `.deploy/chart/`.

 ## Relevant documents / blog posts for intallation:
 1. https://cert-manager.io/docs/tutorials/acme/ingress/